MyGitHubSite/Udacity-CarND-T1P3-Behavioral-Cloning/MyWriteUp.md

 ### Data Exploration

-The car simulator is able to capture data from three cameras (center, left and right) along with the steering angle.
+The provided car simulator is able to capture data from three cameras (center, left and right) along with the steering angle.
 The steering angle is most closely associated with the center camera.
 To use the left and right camera data adjustments to the steering angle would have to be made.

+Here is an example of left, center, and right camera images of the track.

 ![Left Image](/images/Left_Image.png) ![Center Image](/images/Center_Image.png) ![Right Image](/images/Right_Image.png)

+We were given the options of creating our own simulator data, using the simulation data provided, or a combination of both.
+My attempt was to use the provided data and supplement or replace if needed.
+Ultimately, I felt I did not need to create my own simulator data as a I found a suitable way to use the provided data.

+---

+### Description of the Model:

 The first step in the model is top load the records from the cdv file that contain the paths to the images and the associated steering angle of an image.
 I discarded all images and steering angles where the steering angle was equal to zero.
 This helped balance out the dataset so that the model could more easily learn how to turn.
 There were enough images and angles where the steering angle was close to zero that I did not exclude too many images for certain parts of the track (such as the bridge where it has a long straightaway).